TarikVUT/semestral/README.md

 echo "user ALL=(ALL:ALL) ALL" >> /etc/sudoers

 #For Fedora
-1- install gnome-shell-extensios*
+1- install gnome-shell-extension
-dnf install gnome-shell-extensios*
+sudo dnf install gnome-shell-extension* -y

 2- reload gnome
 killall -u user